Emergency Laceration Kits That Actually Work in US ERs (2026)

 Suture Materials

-- Poliglecaprone 25 (Monocryl) is the usual best selection for buried sutures
+• Poliglecaprone 25 (Monocryl) is the usual best selection for buried sutures

-Non-absorbable sutures for skin closure:
+• Non-absorbable sutures: for skin closure.

 Wound Preparation Supplies

-- Antiseptic solution: Chlorhexidine or povidone-iodine for infection prevention
+• Antiseptic solutions: Chlorhexidine or povidone-iodine

-- Sterile gauze: Wound cleaning and hemostasis
+• Sterile gauze: For cleaning and hemostasis

 Hemostasis and Visualization Tools